Food Science and Technology

 Each student is required to complete an internship to gain hands-on, practical experience in the food industry.
 Juniors and seniors work part time or over the summer in industry jobs and earn credit for the learning experience.
 Students work with the industry coordinator to ensure they find the internship that is right for them.

 Food science and technology graduates feed the world.
 We work in the food industry, in academia and in government positions to produce safe, sustainably-produced, health-promoting food.
 Graduates are employed all over the world by companies of all sizes, and hold such titles as president, senior vice president for research, vice president for regulatory affairs and product safety, director of research and development, director of food microbiology and safety, product development manager, plant manager, product development scientist, food technologist, quality control supervisor, senior food process engineer, food safety inspector, and professor.

-After earning a Bachelor of Science in Food Science, graduates have the option of joining the workforce, pursuing an advanced degree in a food-related area of study, or attending professional school, such as veterinary, medical, dental, pharmacy or optometry school.
-We place virtually 100 percent of our graduates within six months of graduation.
+Graduates have the option of joining the workforce, pursuing an advanced degree in a food-related area of study, or attending professional school, such as veterinary, medical, dental, pharmacy or optometry school.
+We place over 95% of our graduates within six months of graduation.

 Students who pursue food science and technology benefit from a student-centered learning experience with one-on-one faculty advising.